WietseWind/xrp-trustline-set-commandline/README.md

 You should enter your `family seed` (sXXXXX...) aka your "secret" + your account address, or your mnemonic words in the file you want to use.

+Note: When you are using Windows, Notepad won't show newlines.
+Use [Notepad++](https://notepad-plus-plus.org/download/v7.5.6.html)

 Edit **online-with-family-seed.js** on:

  - line 4 (family seed, sXXX..)